MathieuRita/Lazimpa/README.md

 ![results](imgs/message_dynamic.gif)
 ![legende](imgs/legende_git2.png)

 - LazImpa is the only efficient and ZLA-obeying artificial model.
-We see that both Impatient Listener and Lazy Speaker do not lead alone to the emergence of an efficient code and that both.
+We see that both Impatient Listener and Lazy Speaker do not lead alone to the emergence of an efficient code.
 - The code that emerges from LazImpa reaches natural languages effiiency but is slightly sub-optimal.

 ##### Positional encoding